Nkluge-correa/TeenyTinyLlama/cards/datasets/Pt-Corpus-Instruct-tokenized.md

 ### Dataset Summary

-This repository has a tokenized version (using the [TeenyTinyLlama tokenizer](https://huggingface.co/nicholasKluge/TeenyTinyLlama-460m)) of a small subset (3.7B tokens) of the [Pt-Corpus Instruct dataset](https://huggingface.co/datasets/nicholasKluge/Pt-Corpus-Instruct).
+This repository has a tokenized version (using the [TeenyTinyLlama tokenizer](https://huggingface.co/nicholasKluge/TeenyTinyLlama-460m)) of the [Portuguese-Corpus Instruct dataset](https://huggingface.co/datasets/nicholasKluge/Pt-Corpus-Instruct).
 All sequences are 2048 tokens long.
 All sequences are 2048 tokens long.
 This dataset was used in "_[TeenyTinyLlama: open-source tiny language models trained in Brazilian Portuguese](https://www.sciencedirect.com/science/article/pii/S2666827024000343)_".

 For more information, see the [original dataset card](https://huggingface.co/datasets/nicholasKluge/Pt-Corpus-Instruct).